steff880/MS2-project-Cottage/README.md

 -   #### Returning Visitor Goals

-    As a returnig user, I would like to:
+    As a returning user, I would like to:

     1. See images of cottages on the inside and out.

     2. Find a booking form and contact form.

-    3. Be able to choose start date and end date of my holiday.
+    3. Be able to choose the start date and end date of my holiday.

     4. See how much would it cost to rent a cottage.